LunarG/VulkanTools/BUILD.md

 Then, update the external sources as before:

 ```
-# This will perform some initialization and ensure the subcomponents are built:
+# This will perform required subcomponent operations.
 ./update_external_sources.sh    # linux
 ./update_external_sources.bat   # windows
 ```